adessoSE/devblog/_posts/2019-08-02-identify-bottlenecks-in-your-spring-tests-with-junit-insights.md

 Even if you are aware of the fact that situations like these require a refresh of the Application Context, finding them in a large collection of software tests can be very hard.
 The reason for this is that the text runner typically does not give you much information about when or where a new Application Context is started.
 The only metric that you can often see is the time that each test class took to finish.
-This alone often times just leads to confusion about why some test classes take more time to finish than others.
+This alone oftentimes just leads to confusion about why some test classes take more time to finish than others.

 To solve this problem you can use the JUnit 5 extension [JUnit Insights](https://github.com/adessoag/junit-insights).
 This plugin measures the time for setup, execution and teardown for each test method in each test class.